 - Microsoft 365 E3 includes Enterprise Mobility + Security (EMS) E3 and Azure AD P1

 - Microsoft 365 E5 includes EMS E5 and Azure AD P2

-Before you begin, check your Microsoft 365 Secure Score in the Microsoft 365 security center.
+Before you begin, check your Microsoft 365 Secure Score in the Microsoft 365 Defender portal.
 From a centralized dashboard, you can monitor and improve the security for your Microsoft 365 identities, data, apps, devices, and infrastructure.
 You are given points for configuring recommended security features, performing security-related tasks (such as viewing reports), or addressing recommendations with a third-party application or software.
 The recommended tasks in this article will raise your score.

-1: Enable Azure Multi-Factor Authentication (MFA)
+1: Enable Azure AD Multi-Factor Authentication (MFA)

 The single best thing you can do to improve security for employees working from home is to turn on MFA.
 If you don't already have processes in place, treat this as an emergency pilot and make sure you have support folks ready to help employees who get stuck.
 As you probably can't distribute hardware security devices, use Windows Hello biometrics and smartphone authentication apps like Microsoft Authenticator.